gumdropsteve/intro-data-science/README.md

 ## About me:

 Hello I'm [Winston Robson](http://linkedin.com/in/winstonrobson/).
-I'm a Developer Evangelist here at Galvanize!
-For the past decade I've worked as a software and hardware engineer with Startups and Agencies around the world.
-I love making things with technology!
+I'm a recent graduate of the Data Science Immersive here at Galvanize SF.
+After moving to the Bay Area in May 2018, I've been working as a REALTOR® with BHHS Drysdale Properties and learning Data Science.
+For fun I like to watch and attend academic lectures, play video games and live stream to Twitch, and code.

 Reach out to me if interested in:
 - breaking into the tech industry
 - learning resources
+- buying, renting, or selling a house
 - meetup recommendations
 - learning more about Galvanize
 - giving me suggestions for events!